Compliance

 Automated screening with Indicium

-Indicium automatically screens against EU, UN, and OFAC lists — with fuzzy matching, timestamp documentation, and ongoing monitoring.
-Integration into HR systems (SAP, Workday, Personio) means: every new employee is screened at hiring and continuously afterward — with no manual effort.
+Indicium automatically checks against EU, UN, and OFAC lists — with fuzzy matching, timestamp documentation, and continuous monitoring.
+Integration into HR systems (SAP, Workday, Personio) means every new employee is checked at hiring and then continuously thereafter — without manual effort.

 You can find all compliance documents (DPA, subprocessors, TOMs) in the Trust Center at trust.indicium.ag.